Whenever I’m craving quick and flavorful low carb chicken recipes, this zucchini enchiladas recipe always comes to mind as a favorite.

 - Top with cilantro, avocado, sour cream and enjoy!

-Are healthy casseroles saving the day in your busy life?
-I have plenty to make the coming weeks as effortless as possible!
+Is Mexican food your FAVE?
+I have plenty of recipes to curb your cravings!
 (Hey, I’m here to help!)
 Check these out:

 I bet you’ll fall in love with these heaven-sent zucchini enchiladas!
 Comment below with your favorite type of salsa for this south of the border dish!